SIUE-DevOps/Vagrant_Docker_Cli/README.md

 2. Download Vagrant.
 We will use this tool to automate the production and tear down of virtual machines. https://www.vagrantup.com/downloads.html  Choose the correct distribution for your host OS.

-* For Mac and Linux (If on Windows, skip this step):
+* For Mac and Linux:
 3. Download Ansible.
 Ansible is used to provision your VM with the applications you would use. http://docs.ansible.com/ansible/latest/intro_installation.html Click the link for your OS and follow instructions to install.